Jewish population by country

-As of 2025, the world's core Jewish population (those identifying as Jews to the exclusion of all else) was estimated at 15.8 million, which is approximately 0.2% of the 8 billion worldwide population.
+As of 2026, the world's core Jewish population (those identifying as Jews to the exclusion of all else) was estimated at 16.5 million, which is 0.2% of the 8.28 billion worldwide population.
 However, the "core Jewish" criterion faces criticism, especially in debates over the American Jewish population count, since it excludes the growing number of people who carry multiple ethnic and religious identities who may self-identify as Jews or qualify as Jewish under the Halakhic principle of matrilineal descent.
-Israel and the US host the largest Jewish populations of 7.42 million and 7.46 million respectively.
-Other countries with core Jewish populations above 100,000 include France (440,000), Palestine (432,800), Canada (398,000), the United Kingdom (312,000), Argentina (171,000), Russia (132,000), Germany (125,000), and Australia (117,200).
+Israel and the United States host the largest Jewish populations of 7.76 million and 6.30 million respectively.
+Other countries with core Jewish populations above 100,000 include France (438,500), Canada (398,000), the United Kingdom (312,000), Argentina (171,000), Russia (132,000), Germany (125,000), and Australia (117,200).
 In 1939, the core Jewish population reached its historical peak of 16.6 million or more.
 Due to the murder of almost six million Jews during the Holocaust, this number was reduced to 11 million by 1945.
 The core Jewish population grew to around 13 million by the 1970s and then recorded almost no growth until around 2005, due to low fertility rates and interfaith marriage by Jews.
 From 2005 to 2018, the world's core Jewish population grew 0.63% annually on average, while the world's population overall grew 1.1% annually in the same period.
-This increase primarily reflects rapid growth of Haredi, Orthodox populations.
+This increase primarily reflects rapid growth of Haredi and Orthodox populations.

 Trends

 Israel and Palestine

 Recent Jewish population dynamics are characterized by a continued steady increase in the Israeli population and flat or declining numbers in countries outside the Holy Land (the diaspora).
 Aliyah to Palestine began in earnest following the 1839 Tanzimat reforms; between 1840 and 1880, the Jewish population in Palestine rose from 9,000 to 23,000.
 In the late 19th century, 99.7% of the world's Jews lived outside the region, with Jews representing 2–5% of the Palestinian population.
-Through the phases of Aliyah, the Jewish population rose to 630,000 by the rebirth of Israel in 1948.
+Through the phases of Aliyah, the Jewish population rose to 630,000 by the establishment of Israel in 1948.
 By 2014 this had risen to 6,135,000, while the population of the diaspora had dropped from 10.5 to 8.1 million over the same period.
 Current demographics of Israel are characterized by a relatively high fertility rate of 3 children per woman and a stable age distribution.
 The overall growth rate of Jews in Israel is 1.7% annually.
 The diaspora countries, by contrast, have low Jewish birth rates, an increasingly elderly age composition, and a negative balance of people leaving Judaism versus converting to Judaism.
 Immigration trends also favor Israel ahead of diaspora countries.
 The Jewish state has a positive immigration balance (called aliyah in Hebrew).
 Israel saw its Jewish numbers significantly buoyed by a million-strong wave of Aliyah from the former Soviet Union in the 1990s, and immigration growth has been steady (in the low tens of thousands) since then.